modalitysystems/oneconsultation-docs/auth.md

 In order for this to work, you need to consent that our application can use your AD tenant for this purpose. **This is a common security practice and is the recommended Microsoft approach for securing SaaS applications in Azure.** There is a good high-level example walkthrough here: <https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/>

-The actual data we ask for and use is only that the authentication was successful and the ID of the Office 365 Tenant.
+The actual permissions we ask for and use allows us to know that authentication was successful, the ID of the Office 365 Tenant, the ID of any AD Groups you are a member of (we do not see the group names), and the ability to create Teams Meetings.
 This is all we need to verify that a user is authorized and to place them into the correct tenant.
 We do not ask for, or have access to, any more detailed AD/user data, nor access to any Graph API data.
 (If you’ve ever used a “sign in with Google”, “connect with Facebook” etc to log into other sites that aren’t Google/Facebook, this is the same process).
 At any time, this application can be removed from your Azure application list and permission revoked.
 In addition, Azure provides a level of reporting around access and usage of the application that you can find information on [here](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-usage-insights-report).

 ## Technical Detail

 We have a multi-tenant Azure AD application, which requires admin consent before it can read  AD data for authentication.
 The security model we use is based on the flow here: <https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios> (specifically the section on Multi-tenanted Applications).

-From <https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#overview-of-the-consent-framework>: *The Azure AD consent framework makes it easy to develop multi-tenant web and native client applications.
-These applications allow sign-in by user accounts from an Azure AD tenant, different from the one where the application is registered…the framework is based on a user or an administrator giving consent to an application that asks to be registered in their directory, which may involve accessing directory data.*
+From https://docs.microsoft.com/en-us/azure/active-directory/develop/consent-framework>: *The Azure AD consent framework makes it easy to develop multi-tenant web and native client applications.
+These applications allow sign-in by user accounts from an Azure AD tenant, different from the one where the application is registered…the framework is based on a user or an administrator giving consent to an application that asks to be registered in their directory, which may involve accessing directory data.
 For example, if a web client application needs to read calendar information about the user from Office 365, that user is required to consent to the client application first.
 After consent is given, the client application will be able to call the Microsoft Graph API on behalf of the user, and use the calendar information as needed.…The consent framework is built on OAuth 2.0 and its various flows, such as authorization code grant and client credentials grant, using public or confidential clients.
-By using OAuth 2.0, Azure AD makes it possible to build many different types of client applications, such as on a phone, tablet, server, or a web application, and gain access to the required resources.
+By using OAuth 2.0, Azure AD makes it possible to build many different types of client applications, such as on a phone, tablet, server, or a web application, and gain access to the required resources.*

 An administrator can provide consent for all users in the tenant, meaning that each user is not presented with their own consent box – this is a favourable user experience.